Simulating The Urban Canopy's Impact on Wind-Driven Natural Ventilation: Description of computational model and quantities of interest

 \subsubsection{Computational Grid and Time Step}

 Figure~\ref{fig:Mesh} shows cross-sections of the mesh created by CharLES's body-fitted mesh generation based on 3D-clipped Voronoi diagrams.
 Each window has five cells across the height and width~\citep{hwang_large-eddy_2022-1}, for a mesh resolution of $H_R/20$.
-For houses with simulated interiors, this mesh resolution extends around the interior and exterior walls.
-For each of these houses, a coarser mesh of $H_R/5$, or 10 cells per canopy height, extends across the adjoining streets to resolve local canopy effects.
-This mesh resolution also continues through all side yards and around houses without simulated interiors.
-Figure~\ref{fig:Mesh} illustrates the gradual mesh coarsening extending out from the canopy.
+For houses with simulated interiors, this mesh resolution extends for six elements around interior and exterior walls The mesh then coarsens to $H_R$/10 for a distance of $L_R/2$ before coarsening again to $H_R/5$, or 10 cells per canopy height.
+This resolution extends across the adjoining streets to resolve local canopy effects.
+This mesh resolution also continues through all side yards and within $L_R$ of houses without simulated interiors.
+Away from these refinement zones, the mesh size in the canopy is $2H_R/5$.
+Moving up from the canopy, the mesh size doubles every five elements, eventually coarsening to $16H_R/5$.
 For the high and low density canopies, this mesh resolution leads to approximately 9 and 14 million elements, respectively.
 To check mesh sensitivity, we halved the cell size and simulated the high density canopy with approximately 53 million elements.
 This mesh refinement did not significantly change the results, with an average discrepancy of 6\%.
-For all simulations, the timestep is adjusted to keep the Courant–Friedrichs–Lewy (CFL) condition less during the majority of each simulation: 0.02 seconds for $U_{10} = 2 m/s$ and 0.01 seconds for $U_{10} = 4 m/s$.
+Appendix A (included in supplementary materials) shows detailed results for this mesh refinement study.
+For all simulations, the timestep is adjusted to keep the Courant–Friedrichs–Lewy (CFL) condition less than one during the majority of each simulation: 0.02 seconds for $U_{10} = 2 \text{ m/s}$ and 0.01 seconds for $U_{10} = 4 \text{ m/s}$.